1. Visual Studio Code

 - Robust support for version control systems such as git, svn, etc., makes sure keeping track of your codebases won’t feel like a nightmare.

-- The inline debugger is handy when hunting bugs across different modules of a project.
+- The inline debugger is handy when hunting bugs across different project modules.

 - Vim is extremely programmable, meaning you can customize and extend its functionalities any way you like.